-Our doctors, along with leading experts recommend that you have a comprehensive eye exam every one to two years, depending on your age, risk factors and whether you currently wear corrective lenses.
+Our doctors, along with leading experts, recommend that you have a comprehensive eye exam every one to two years, depending on your age, risk factors and whether you currently wear corrective lenses.
 Children need regular eye exams to detect vision problems that may interfere with learning.
+Older adults also need frequent eye exams, as the most common causes of blindness, including glaucoma and macular degeneration, are more likely to occur with age.
 The Access Eye team can give you a better idea of how often to schedule exams after learning more about you and the health of your eyes.

 There are a few things you should bring to your next eye exam to help it go smoothly:

 - Eyeglasses if you normally wear them